Network model for periodically strained graphene: Network model

 \subsection{Link phases}

 Neighboring scattering nodes in the network are connected by oriented links of length $L/2$ along which chiral modes freely propagate.
-During propagation between adjacent nodes, they acquire a phase $\lambda = \exp \left( -i2\pi E/E_L \right)$ with $E_L = 2hv_F / L$.
-Here, we have assumed that the modes have linear dispersion with slope approximately given by $v_F$, see Fig.\ \ref{fig:mstep}(a).
+During propagation between adjacent nodes, they acquire a phase $\lambda = \exp \left( -i2\pi E/E_L \right)$ with $E_L = 2hv / L$.
+Here, we assume that the modes have linear dispersion with slope $v \sim v_F$.
 Explicitly,

 Since the network has translation symmetry, we Fourier transform to momentum space,